sage-code/maj/alphabet.md

 * qika => IPA:"t͡ʃika"  = "girl"
 * cita => IPA:"t͡sita"  = "target"

+**Retroflex:**

+Retroflex sounds are produced with the back tip of your tongue pressing the roof top of your mounth.
+Several Maj sounds can be produced this way if you wish to give Maj an Indian accent:

+* Letter `t` can be retroflex: IPA: "ʈ"
+* Letter `d` can be retroflex: IPA: "ɖ"
+* Letter `x` cam be retroflex: IPA: "ʂ"
+* Letter `n` can be retroflex: IPA: `ɳ`
+* Letter `l` can be retroflex: IPA: `ɭ`

 **Modified: c**

 Maj letter "c" sounds like Latvian "c" not English "c".
-It sounds like "ts" in English word "cats".
-The best IPA sound is: `t͡s` To make this sound you put you tang in "t" position and make a pitch sound "s" instead.
-Group `ts` is not used in Maj, it is replaced by "c".
+It sounds like `t͡s` in English word "cats".
+To make this sound you put you tang in "t" position and make a pitch sound "s" instead.
+Group `ts` is actually never used in Maj.

 **IPA practice**
 * ceba = ENG: "cerebellum" => IPA: "t͡seba"